Michigan Water Quality at a Glance

 Most of Michigan’s public water systems meet federal drinking water standards and are generally safe for consumption.
 However, widespread PFAS contamination affects numerous communities.

 Michigan was the first state to test all public drinking water supplies for PFAS and has over 300 documented contamination sites.
-EGLE estimates 1.5 million Michiganders have been drinking water from PFAS-contaminated sources.
+MPART estimates up to 3.2 million Michiganders may be receiving water from PFAS-contaminated aquifers.
 The Great Lakes Water Authority reports non-detect levels in treated water, but many smaller systems and private wells show contamination.
 Lead levels have decreased significantly due to enhanced regulations, but residents should request current testing results from their water utility and consider certified filters for additional protection.

 Why does Michigan have such widespread PFAS contamination?